thelunatic/rtems_gsoc18/_posts/2018-07-15-gcno-files.md

 file.

-In the next post I will describe each fields in the txt file that is generated so far that will demytify the gcno mystery to some extent.
+In the next post I will describe each fields in the txt file that is generated so far that will demystify the gcno mystery to some extent.

 Thank you for giving it a read! :)